joshgerdes/jekyll-uno/_drafts/deallocate-stopped-virtual-machines-using-azure-automation.md

 * Azure automation runbook
 * Webhook

 It is time to test!
-I have a VM called: VM-D01, running Windows _(theoretically, this runbook will also run against Linux workloads, as its relying on the Azure agent to send the correct status to the Azure Logs, but in my testing, it was against Windows workloads._
+I have a VM called: VM-D01, running Windows _(theoretically, this runbook will also run against Linux workloads, as its relying on the Azure agent to send the correct status to the Azure Logs, but in my testing, it was against Windows workloads)_ in the same subscription that the alert has been deployed against_._